andyl/vagrant_base/README.md

-# VVM

-Vagrant Virtual Machines
+# VVM - Vagrant Virtual Machines

-## Virtual Machines for Research and Development

-This repo provides linux virtual machines for local development.
+This repo provides linux virtual machines for development.

 Host machine can be your desktop (linux, mac or windows) or a bare-metal server in the datacenter.